![]() | Bleed – Ink that extends beyond the intended trim area to ensure no blank paper is showing, usually 3mm. |

 ![]() | Finished Size – The final size of a printed piece of work after trimming or binding is complete. |

-![]() | Gutter – The space between facing pages in a printed or bound material, usually at the spine. |
+![]() | Gutter – The space between printed pages in a book or leaflet that allows for bleed, trimming and binding. |

-![]() | Laminating – The process of sealing paper by applying thin plastic film to paper for protection and durability. |
+![]() | Laminating – The process of sealing paper by applying thin film to paper for protection and durability.
+Available in matt, gloss or soft-touch finishes. |

 Now you can speak print, do get in touch if we can help at all with your next project.